0cjs/sedoc/win/disk.md

 party tools can do a better job, but might not be able to deal with Bitlocker-protected partitions.

-The application logs can show any unmovable files which files are preventing shrinking the partition.
+The following setup will help disable things that generate unmovable files;
+this should be reversed after shrinking.
 Most of the options below can be found by typing the given search string into the Start Menu search bar.

 - Disable system protection (Control Panel » Create a restore point » Configure...)